-Here we calculate the off-diagonal or transverse components of the conductivity tensor.
-It can be readily identified from the Dirac identity that, in order to avoid the principal term $P$, one has to calculate the imaginary part first, which takes the form
+The off-diagonal or transverse components of the optical conductivity tensor are derived here.
+It is clear from the Dirac identity that in order to avoid the principal term $P$, one has to calculate first the imaginary part, which takes the form

 Note that, unlike the diagonal case where we calculated the conductivity for one node and summed it up for two, here we treat them individually.
 Now, proceeding with the $\phi_k$ integration (which leads to ${\rm Im}[\sigma_{yz}]=0={\rm Im}[\sigma_{xz}]$) and applying the above mentioned change of variables to evaluate $k_\perp$ integration, we finally end up with the expression of ${\rm Im}[\sigma_{xy}]$ of a mWSM containing two Weyl nodes with chiral tilt (i.e., $C_+=-C_-$) of the form